We are finding geospatial solutions for agri-urban land & water conflicts toward better use of them ...

 2. Agri-urban land use competitions

 The earth has undergone unprecedented urbanization in recent decades and the global development of land consumes some of our planet’s most productive agricultural lands.
 This conversion is usually irreversible—once urbanized, agricultural lands are very unlikely to be recultivated.
 Such losses of agricultural lands already pose a substantial threat to local and regional food security.
-It is projected that such trends of urbanization-induced cropland loss will continue if no actions are taken.
-Given an increasing population and its attendant growing need for food and fuel, protecting existing agricultural lands is critical, especially under the compounding stresses of climate change, extreme weather, and public health crises such as the COVID-19 pandemic.
+It is projected that the trends of urbanization-induced cropland loss will continue if no actions are taken.
+Given an increasing population and its attendant growing need for food and fuel, protecting existing agricultural lands is critical, especially under the compounding stresses of climate change, extreme weather, armed conflicts, and public health crises such as the COVID-19 pandemic.

-In this research focus, we are integrating multi-source geospatial data, land use science, and machine learning to understand complex agri-urban land use competitions with the aim of saving limited agricultural lands for both food security and sustainable urban development.
+In this research focus, we are integrating multi-source geospatial data, land use science, and machine learning to understand complex agri-urban land use competitions with the aim of saving limited lands for both food security and sustainable urban development.
 More specifically, our research covers:

-2) understanding the urbanization process of agriculture lands
+(2) understand the urbanization process of agriculture lands

-4) translating our scientific findings into actionable changes
+(4) translate our scientific findings into actionable changes

 Related publications:

 Xie, Y., Hunter, M., Sorensen, A., Nogeire-McRae, T., Murphy, R., Suraci, J.P., Lischka, S., Lark, T.J., 2023.
 U.S. Farmland under Threat of Urbanization: Future Development Scenarios to 2040.
-Land, 12, 574. doi: 10.3390/land12030574
+Land, 12, 574. https://doi.org/10.3390/land12030574.

 Xie Y., Weng Q., and Fu P., 2019.
 "Temporal variations of artificial nighttime lights and their implications for urbanization in the conterminous United States, 2013–2017."
-Remote Sensing of Environment, 225: 160-174. doi: 10.1016/j.rse.2019.03.008
+Remote Sensing of Environment, 225: 160-174. https://doi.org/10.1016/j.rse.2019.03.008.

 Xie Y. and Weng Q., 2017.
 "Spatiotemporally enhancing time-series DMSP/OLS nighttime lights for mapping large-scale urban dynamics."
-ISPRS Journal of Photogrammetry and Remote Sensing 128: 1-15. doi: 10.1016/j.isprsjprs.2017.03.003
+ISPRS Journal of Photogrammetry and Remote Sensing 128: 1-15. https://doi.org/10.1016/j.isprsjprs.2017.03.003.

 Xie Y. and Weng Q., 2016.
 "Updating urban extents with nighttime light imagery by using an object-based thresholding method."
-Remote Sensing of Environment 187: 1-13. doi: 10.1016/j.rse.2016.10.002
+Remote Sensing of Environment 187: 1-13. https://doi.org/10.1016/j.rse.2016.10.002.

 Datasets:

-1) US croplands under threat of urbanization by 2040
+(1) US croplands under threat of urbanization by 2040

 Global water stress level (Sources: World Resources Institute; United Nations)